Onurtag/ClipboardInserter_html/README.md

 **11.** Use your Magpie hotkey to zoom your game.

 **12.** Done.
-If you have done everything correctly you now have a transparent Clipboard Inserter overlay on top of Magpie.
+If you have done everything correctly, you should now have a transparent Clipboard Inserter overlay on top of Magpie.
 You can interact with the overlay and use Alt + Tab to switch to another window and back.
-Don't forget to hover every button to understand what they do.
+You can hover buttons to read their descriptions.
+Toggle the ```Text Visibility``` button if you want to hide the text until you need it.
+You can hover the same button to temporarily show the text until a new line is added.

 </details>